aregier/serverless-discovery-plugin/README.md

 custom:
   discovery:
     discoveryServiceUri: 'https://abcdefghij.execute-api.us-east-1.amazonaws.com/dev'
+    accessKeyId: '${env:DISCOVERY_KEY_ID}' # optional, if separate keys are needed
+    secretAccessKey: '${env:DISCOVERY_SECRET_ACCESS_KEY}' # optional, if separate keys are needed
     deployHandler: scripts/deploy.handler # Same syntax as you already know
     removeHandler: scripts/remove.handler # Same syntax as you already know
     file: .build/stack.toml # toml, yaml, yml, and json format is available
 ```

+### Authentication
+If the service under development is deployed into the same account as the discovery service, `serverless-discovery-plugin` will use the same credentials from AWS environment variables at pipeline run time to authenticate to the discovery service for registration purposes.
+Otherwise, you can designate explicit credentials that should be used in the configuration.

 ### Handler